Posts Categorised: Field

 Getting ready

-AKC vs HRC
+AKC vs HRC hunt tests

 The AKC and the HRC offer similar hunt tests.
 Each offers three levels for weekend hunt tests, plus a more difficult annual (twice annually for HRC) test.
 HRC also offers an Upland test.